 While our youngest students may not be able to write their stories yet, they all have a lot to say!
 At NGFS, beginning writing skills are taught throughout the curriculum.
 Children use drawings to begin to tell their stories.
 With encouragement from a teacher, they label their pictures with beginning letters and sounds.
 Reading and writing have a direct connection, and children develop the skill of hearing beginning and ending sounds in words.
 They begin to apply what they know about letters and sounds to describe ideas in their writing.
 Teachers encourage and provide support as children tell their stories through pictures, and gradually add more words.
 Soon they are proudly telling their stories with both drawings and written words.

 At this age, our students are learning to work and play in a classroom community.
 In TK children learn to follow class schedules and routines.
 Through modeling, discussion, and direct instruction, they learn to pay attention to teacher instructions and directions and to participate in group discussions.
 Conflict resolution is a skill that is intentionally modeled and taught to our TK students.
 Learning to settle conflicts, first with teacher assistance and gradually without teacher assistance, are skills practiced in TK.
 The following year in kindergarten, children experience a new and more academically rigorous program.

 MORE THAN CORE

-Twice a week, students receive instruction in PE, Spanish, music, and art from teachers with expertise in those curriculum areas.
+Twice a week, students receive instruction in PE, Spanish, music, coding, and art from teachers with expertise in those curriculum areas.